knallmacher/template-website/README.md

 ## How it Works

-**Impeccable.** [Impeccable](https://impeccable.style/) is a frontend design-quality tool: it reviews UI code for common design defects (inconsistent spacing, weak type hierarchy, poor contrast, and similar issues) the way a linter reviews code for bugs.
-It runs two ways here:
+**Impeccable:** [Impeccable](https://impeccable.style/) is a frontend design-quality tool: it reviews UI code for common design defects (inconsistent spacing, weak type hierarchy, poor contrast, and similar issues) the way a linter reviews code for bugs.

-- On demand, as an agent skill (`.agents/skills/impeccable/`, `.claude/skills/impeccable/`) — a design-focused review pass alongside the coding agent's normal edits.
-- As a hook that scans files immediately after they're written, surfacing findings inline during development.

 `.github/workflows/update-impeccable.yml` checks monthly for a newer version of Impeccable's skill files and opens a PR if one exists.

-**Legal documents.** The Impressum and Datenschutzerklärung live in `src/content/legal/` as an Astro content collection (`src/content.config.ts`), rendered through `src/layouts/LegalLayout.astro` at `/impressum` and `/datenschutz`.
+**Legal documents:** The Impressum and Datenschutzerklärung live in `src/content/legal/` as an Astro content collection (`src/content.config.ts`), rendered through `src/layouts/LegalLayout.astro` at `/impressum` and `/datenschutz`.
 Keeping them as plain Markdown content, separate from page markup, is what makes the sync workflow below possible — the same files can be diffed and pulled into every site repo without touching site-specific code.

-**Template sync.** Because a "Use this template" copy has no ongoing link back to this repo, `.github/workflows/update-template.yml` re-establishes one on a schedule, pulling an explicit allow-list of paths back from here.
+**Template sync:** Because a "Use this template" copy has no ongoing link back to this repo, `.github/workflows/update-template.yml` re-establishes one on a schedule, pulling an explicit allow-list of paths back from here.
 Details in [Updating Site Repos from This Template](#updating-site-repos-from-this-template).

 ## Installation & Development